How to Prevent Corrosion in Museums and Archive Storage

 August 1, 2019

-Museums and archive storage require particular conditions to prevent corrosion and maintain the quality of the artefacts and materials they contain.
+Museums and archive storage require particular conditions to prevent corrosion and maintain the quality of the artefacts and materials.
 The significance of this cannot be understated; these institutions house and display important pieces of history that could be lost forever should they not be kept in the right conditions.

 It’s all about accuracy…

 There are standard parameters and conditions in place to provide a guideline for preservation.
-The BS5454 standard recommends that a temperature between 16°-19°c should be maintained at all times with an RH at a fixed point somewhere between 45-60%.
-An important aspect to consider in this is in minimising fluctuation on either of these levels.
+The BS5454 standard recommends that a temperature between 16°-19°c should be maintained with an RH at a fixed point between 45-60%.
+An important aspect to consider is minimising fluctuation on either of these levels.

-If the temperature or relative humidity changes too often within your facility, then the artefacts will feel this and begin to expand, contract and respond to these conditions more frequently, causing them to lose integrity and deteriorate at a much higher rate than they would in a constant climate and temperature.
+Suppose the temperature or relative humidity changes too often within your facility.
+In that case, the artefacts will feel this and begin to expand, contract and respond to these conditions more frequently, causing them to lose integrity and deteriorate at a much higher rate than they would in a constant climate and temperature.

 Standard air conditioning units aren’t built to be able to control these conditions to the level of accuracy that is required for ideal preservation.
 While it can maintain temperature, the climate will be dictated by external factors.

 Internal environments are always attempting to match the external without any specific humidity control system in place to combat this.
-Failing to control the climate properly will result in artefacts deteriorating at an exponential rate, warmth and humidity are catalysts for corrosion in all materials.
+Failing to control the climate properly will deteriorate artefacts exponentially; warmth and humidity are catalysts for corrosion in all materials.

 One size doesn’t fit everything…